tejao2/eyrc23_LS_1928/README.md

 - Integration of PID control and Linear Quadratic Regulator for precise control.
 - Utilization of Euler-Lagrangian mechanics for mathematical modeling.
 - Implementation of Python and Octave programming languages for system control and simulation.
-- 3D designing for mechanical components using simulation software such as CoppeliaSim.
+- 3D designing for mechanical components using simulation software such as CoppeliaSim/Autocad Fusion360.
 - Combination of simulator and hardware implementation for comprehensive testing and development.

 **Team Members:**